+SENSITIZATION OF PRODUCT: This compound is not a human skin or respiratory sensitizer.
 REPRODUCTIVE TOXICITY INFORMATION: This compound has not reported to cause embryotoxic, teratogenic or reproductive toxicity effects in humans.
-The following information is available from animal studies.
+No animal data are available.
+This compound was not mutagenic in Ames assay.